Matryoshka Pilot: Learning to Drive Black-Box LLMs with LLMs: Related Works

 \section{Related Works}

 \textbf{Black-Box LLMs Generation Enhancement.} Existing approaches aiming to enhance the generation capabilities of black-box LLMs can be broadly categorized into two groups: (1) \emph{ICL-} and (2) \emph{adapter-based} methods.
-ICL-based methods~\citep{sun2024adaplanner, tan2024democratizing, zhuang2024hydra} are designed to augment the original query with carefully crafted instructions or meticulously constructed few-shot demonstrations to guide the model.
-While this enables the black-box LLM to exhibit specific capabilities or adhere to particular directives, these methods require significant human effort in prompt engineering and result in prompts that are rigid and static.
-Adapter-based methods~\citep{sunbbox, shi2024medadapter, zhuang2024hydra} follow a best-of-N selection evaluation paradigm~\citep{lightman2023let}.
-Given a problem, adapter-based methods generate $N$ candidate solutions from the generator and subsequently evaluate them using a lightweight adapter to identify the highest-scoring solution as the final answer.
+ICL-based methods~\citep{sun2024adaplanner, tan2024democratizing, zhuang2024hydra} are designed to augment the original query with well-crafted instructions or well-constructed few-shot demonstrations to guide the model.
+While this enables the black-box LLM to exhibit specific capabilities, these methods require significant human effort in prompt engineering and result in prompts that are rigid and static.
+Adapter-based methods~\citep{sunbbox, shi2024medadapter, zhuang2024hydra} follow a best-of-N selection evaluation paradigm~\citep{lightman2023let}, which evaluate $N$ candidate solutions with a lightweight adapter and identify the highest-scoring solution as the final answer.
 However, such methods are heavily dependent on the generative capabilities of the black-box LLM, which may result in selecting a suboptimal candidate as \emph{the best of a bad bunch}.

-\textbf{Small LMs Drive LLMs Generation.} SuperICL~\citep{xu2023small} incorporates outputs from smaller language models (LMs) as complementary information for input queries, integrating them into the context provided to black-box LLMs.
-However, these smaller LMs are fixed and can only support classification tasks that rely on label predictions with associated confidence scores.
-HYDRA~\citep{zhuang2024hydra} is a retrieval-augmented generation framework that trains a BERT-sized reranker to reorder retrieved passages to better cater to user-specific requirements.
-Nevertheless, these methods apply only discrete optimization on the prompt through reranking and selection of few-shot demonstrations, which limits the potential improvements achievable via prompt engineering.

 \textbf{Reinforcement Learning for Prompt Optimization.} As LLMs scale, new capabilities emerge, enabling models to learn tasks efficiently through a few in-context demonstrations.
 To harness these capabilities, several approaches have been proposed to leverage reinforcement learning for improved prompt generation, enhancing LLM performance.
 RLPrompt~\citep{deng2022rlprompt} introduces an RL-based framework for generating optimal prompts via black-box optimization.
 Similarly, TEMPERA~\citep{zhang2023tempera} formulates prompt optimization as test-time prompt editing, using RL to efficiently explore the editing space.
 BDPL~\citep{diao2023blackbox} further advances this by proposing a variance-reduced policy gradient algorithm to estimate gradients of parameters in the categorical distribution of each discrete prompt.
 However, these methods primarily focus on classification tasks, where gradient estimation is straightforward, limiting their applicability to more complex generation tasks requiring long-horizon solutions.